 Many of the most widely read books on recovering from depression emphasize the need to immerse yourself in activities that serve purposes beyond your own immediate needs.
-Richard O’Connor (Overcoming Depression), Martin Seligman (Learned Optimism) and Michael Yapko (Breaking the Patterns of Depression) are among the influential psychologists who urge this as a necessary part of recovery.
+Richard O’Connor (Undoing Depression), Martin Seligman (Learned Optimism) and Michael Yapko (Breaking the Patterns of Depression) are among the influential psychologists who urge this as a necessary part of recovery.

 Seligman says that the emphasis on individualism has replaced values that once focused on community, religion, family and a sense of social cohesion.
 The private good is more important for most than the public good, and as a consequence many of us seek fulfillment for ourselves as if we were independent of a greater social context.

 He believes that an excess of individualism is a social contributor to the vast increase in depression.
 His solution is to explore a role in community life that serves others as well as yourself.

 Viktor Frankl, in Man’s Search for Ultimate Meaning (my emphasis), goes even farther.
 He says that the fundamental drive in human existence is the need to find meaning in life in general, not just in your life.
 He calls this transcendent meaning, one that includes us in a greater whole.

 Many find this greater meaning and purpose in God and spirituality or service to country or activism for social good.
 Frankl believes that a sense of purpose in your own life and self-fulfillment are the by-products of attempting to fulfill such a larger meaning.

 Putting yourself into an activity that goes beyond you – like Donna’s volunteer work, Tony’s new career in teaching, my own writing on depression – can make the difference between getting by and feeling fully alive again.